 That’s WITHOUT spectators.
 Imagine what might happen now.

 For both tracks, Murphy’s announcement means allowing several thousand spectators on the properties under social distancing protocols.

 The measure ensures jobs for employees at those facilities, along with revenue from food, beverage and handle.

 There’s a silver lining in the pandemic cloud, too.

 Since March, even more bettors have become familiar — and comfortable — with online wagering.
-They bet on tracks throughout the country from inside of New Jersey.
+They’re betting on tracks throughout the country from inside New Jersey.

 That will carry forward into betting on their apps at live events.

-If track patrons see long lines in front of a teller or automated machine, they can turn their phones into a handheld bookie and avoid getting shut out.
+If track patrons see long lines in front of a teller or automated machine, they can turn their phone into a handheld bookie and avoid getting shut out.